rtasalem/macbook-config/defra-setup/defra-dev-config-guide.md

 openvpn --version
 ```
 - If OpenVPN isn't connecting, repeat steps 1-10 above (you may not need to update to the latest version) and the VPN should now connect.
+- Note that you will not be able to log into the Azure Portal/view resources if OpenVPN is not first installed and connected.
 ***
 ## Other
 Below this point is other additional config that I've done for my Mac that is not in the original guide.